jwalton/rust-book-abridged/docs/ch04-ownership.md

 ## 4.2 - References and Borrowing

 If you wanted to pass a variable to a function, but also keep it usable afterwards, you could pass the variable to the function and then return it from the function.
 This would move the variable into the function, and then move it back so you can keep using it.
-As you can imagine, passing a variable to a function and keeping it usable is something we want to do pretty often, and if this was "the way" to do it, then Rust would be a very annoying language to work in.
+As you can imagine, using a variable more than once is something we want to do pretty often, and if this was "the way" to do it, then Rust would be a very annoying language to work in.
 Instead we can let the function we call _borrow_ the variable by passing a reference:

 ```rust
 fn main() {